Skip to Main Content

 "Having been a diehard deep-drop x 130mm stem advocate for many years, I’ve found that maintaining the same to 1.5cm lower saddle height, along with a set of shallow drop, open bend gravel bars attached to a two-centimeter shorter stem, allows me to stay comfy for more than double the amount of time," DeVaney says.

-Gravel certainly looks the part of a road bike, but with a bit of thought and only a little change, your experience on your gravel bike can be made to deliver a whole new experience, with as much if not more fun.
+With a bit of thought and only a little change, your gravel bike can deliver a whole new experience, with a lot more comfort and fun.

-If making equipment and fit changes seems a bit beyond your scope of expertise, be sure to reach out to your local fitter for advice and even a stand-along fit on your gravel bike.
-You can always call the OBED team as well with fit advice on your own OBED.
+If making equipment and fit changes seems a bit beyond your scope of expertise, be sure to reach out to your local fitter for advice or an in-person fit on your gravel bike.
+You can always call the OBED team as well for fit advice on your own OBED.
 We're always ready to help!

 Shop All Bikes